LandSandBoat/lsb-wiki/Miscellaneous-(Server).md

 ```
 Hit "Enter" (returned message: "Bye").

----

-## How to check if it was changed correctly (while still having the same prompt command open)
+How to check if it was changed correctly (while still having the same prompt command open):

 ```
 mysql -u root -p